epiphany-platform/CommonDataLayer/docs/CDL-Cli.md

 ## Technical Description

-Cdl-cli is currently the only tool able to interact with schema registry.
-Its purpose is to interact with the schema registry database by setting and viewing its content.
+The CDL-CLI is the official tool for interacting with the CDL's Schema Registry, used both for viewing and manipulating schemas and their respective data.

-Please mind that this tool is a reference.
-Schema registry port should be configured open, and every tool that is able to communicate to it should be able to set and get information about schemas from schema registry.
-Currently only schema regisry only supports GRPC protocol, but there are some progress with both REST and webgui parts, which may be presented in the future as GRPC's alternative.
+For this tool to work, please make sure that the Schema Registry's gRPC server is listening on a public port.
+Currently, the Schema Registry only exposes a gRPC API, which is faster than a JSON API but less convenient to use.
+There is some progress with a JSON API for convenience, as well as a TUI (terminal user interface) and a website.

 Communication Methods:
 - GRPC